 If you like true crime and want to have fun passing the time, these games are for you.
 They are case file games where you play the role of Dr. Gold - a famous criminal psychologist from the BAU of the FBI.
 A detective or special agent (depending upon the game) has called upon you to assist them with a difficult case.
 There is video content, printed materials, and website content with these case file games.
 These are great to play solo, on a date night, or with a group of friends.

 Can you play these virtual?
 I've had people doing it since this stay-at-home started, but haven't tested it nor made files to share for it.
 So, I'd say technically, yes - you could work on the case over video chat.
 However, you are the licensee and must be the one to share the documents virtually.
 How you wish to pull that off is up to you, but you aren't supposed to digitally transfer the game materials.

 These are unique from other case file games, as they can be instantly downloadable, there is not a subscription needed, they have video content, and it's a complete case - you don't have to wait each month for an update to the case that might take 3-6 months to solve.
 We give you closure.

 The difficulty rating on these games vary, as we have a Sherlock Rating on Abigail Ross, a 7/10 rating on Benjamin Crum, and a 6/10 rating on Nevermore Strangler and The Murder of Professor Hackett.
-The Seven Sins Slayer is set for a late fall/winter release.
+The Seven Sins Slayer is a moderate difficulty at 5/10.

 HOSTING A TRADITIONAL FORMAT FOR A VIDEO CHAT

 This can be done.
 Is it optimal?
 No. For this reason, I encourage you to select a virtual theme until we can get back face-to-face.
-But if you had your heart set on a game that wasn't released as a virtual format and really wanted to play, here are my suggestions until I can create conversion kits, which I plan to do after the new year (2021) for the more popular games.
+But if you had your heart set on a game that wasn't released as a virtual format and really wanted to play, here are my suggestions: